Rune-Status/sinoz-gokira/README.md

 ```

 To learn more on how to use this library for your OldSchool RuneScape application, check out the examples directory.

+## Extras

+#### HeapByteBuffer

+GoKira also comes with its own buffer implementation called `HeapByteBuffer` which operates similarily to netty's `ByteBuf`.
+It grows exponentially when the buffer has reached its limit during a write operation.

+#### Supported Cryptographic/Compression Utilities

+- XTEA (deciphering, enciphering)
+- RSA (decrypting, encrypting)
+- DJB2 (One-way hashing)
+- GZIP (Decompression)
+- BZIP2 (Decompression)

 ## FAQ